hypertidy/ceramic/README.md

 ## Get imagery and DEM for use in 3D visualization

-This code downloads a specfic region as elevation and imagery at specific zoom levels to build [a 3D scene](https://hypertidy.github.io/anglr-demos/ceramic-demo01.html).
+This code downloads a specific region as elevation and imagery at specific zoom levels to build [a 3D scene](https://hypertidy.github.io/anglr-demos/ceramic-demo01.html).